odysseyhack/singularitynet/README.md

 ## Step 0: What is our passion?
 We want to use decentralized artificial intelligence for the benefit of our world, to tackle world problems, and to build ecosystem that are meaningful, impactful, and world-changing.

-We want to be open-minded and inspired by the Odyssey Hackathon, and as such we killed the idea we wanted to execute at the end of day 1, and we were motivated to solve a bigger problem than we could have ever thought we could even imagine to tackle: World Hunger.
+We want to be open-minded and inspired, and as such we killed the idea after a couple of iterations and we pivoted from the idea we initially had, and we were motivated to solve a bigger problem than we could have ever thought we could even imagine to tackle: World Hunger.

 We believe that by creating an AI-powered decentralized production ecosystem for farmers, we could help them produce many foods in abundance, such as with the fonio grain which is our main example.